-Thought for today by Joe Farace
+Thoughts for today from Joe Farace

 Photographers, both amateur and professional, often get so wrapped up in what they have successfully been doing for so long that they forget to explore the kind of new directions that attracted them to the art form in the first place.

-My book Creative Digital Monochrome Effects is available from Amazon for $30.90 with, as I write this, used copies starting around two bucks.
+My book Creative Digital Monochrome Effects is available from Amazon for $18.80 with, as I write this, used copies starting around two bucks.
 That’s cheaper than a venti Starbucks latte, so get’em while you can.